rrousselGit/provider/README.md

 #### Exposing a new object instance

-Providers allows to not only expose a value, but also create/listen/dispose it.
+Providers allow to not only expose a value, but also create/listen/dispose it.

 To expose a newly created object, use the default constructor of a provider.
 Do _not_ use the `.value` constructor if you want to **create** an object, or you